Fast Facts about the CEE Department

 Decatur, Georgia 30033-4097

-The Bachelor of Science in Civil Engineering (BSCE) undergraduate program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science program in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria.
 For questions regarding accreditation and curriculum, please contact:

 Dr. Joseph Dove, Director of Curriculum and Assessment